-In Windows 8, simple view of Task Manager offers only Switch To; other commands are available only if you click the More details button, expand an app and right-click its process in Processes tab.
+In Windows 8 and 8.1, simple view of Task Manager offers only Switch To; other commands are available only if you click the More details button, expand an app and right-click its process in Processes tab.
 More details on that later in this article.

 If an application stays unresponsive for a long time and distracts your work, it is better to close it.
 The nice way for this is by ending its task; the more brute way is to kill its process (discussed later in this article).

 To play nice and tell an application to stop its work and close, right-click on its name in Task Manager Applications tab and click End Task (see picture above).

 Windows 8 and 8.1 change Processes tab of Task Manager completely - it displays current total usage of CPU, Memory, Disk and Network resources and allows application grouping for better overview.
 Full details and right-click options are now available in Details tab.

 Click More details to reveal the tabs if Task Manager is in default (simple) view.

 On this tab, you can sort by any column by clicking on it; stopping mouse pointer on a column header reveals what the contents mean.

 Because new Modern UI/Metro-style apps can be suspended, you can reveal this status by opening View menu (Alt+V), expanding Status values and clicking Show suspended status.

 Suspended Modern UI apps are sleeping in background and waiting to be activated.
 They will not update any Live Tiles while suspended.
 Metro apps suspend automatically if they are running, but not used for a longer period of time.